Driving and rest times for bus drivers

 Driving time is any time during which the vehicle is being driven.
 This also includes procedures such as waiting at traffic lights or in traffic jams.
 In comparison, driving breaks are when the bus driver has the opportunity to leave the bus.
 An example of a break would be at a rest stop, where the bus driver has the opportunity to leave his vehicle.
 The driving time may only be exceeded under certain exceptions.
 These are discussed in the rest of this guide.

-According to the Chamber of Industry and Commerce, the daily driving time is "the total driving time between the end of a daily rest period and the start of the following daily rest period or between a daily and a weekly rest period."
+According to the IHK, the daily driving time is "the total driving time between the end of a daily rest period and the start of the following daily rest period or between a daily and a weekly rest period."
 The normal daily driving time must not exceed 9 hours.
 A break of at least 45 minutes must be taken after a maximum of 4.5 hours.
-The breaks can also be divided into three 45-minute breaks or one 30-minute break and a 15-minute break.
+The breaks can also be split into 30 minutes and a 15-minute break.
+Since 2024, the 45-minute break may also be divided into two parts of at least 15 minutes.

 The daily driving time is offset by the rest period.
 The IHK describes the rest period as "any interrupted period of at least one hour during which the driver can freely dispose of his time.
-Rest periods do not include periods of work or readiness for work or cabin time spent in the moving vehicle, e.g. as a co-driver in the case of double occupancy; however, co-driver time can be a break in driving time)".
+Rest periods do not include periods of work or standby duty or periods spent in the cab of a moving vehicle, e.g. as a co-driver in the case of double occupancy.
 The bus driver must take a daily break within a 24-hour period.

 bus logo at a bus stop